Dead or Alive 3: Development

 After the success of Dead or Alive 2, Tecmo was working on continuing the series when Microsoft approached them, offering a deal to develop the next Dead or Alive as an exclusive title for the recently announced Xbox.
 The Xbox was still in development, and Microsoft was in need of exclusive, high-profile games to show off the technical capability of their product.
 This deal also fit in with series creator Tomonobu Itagaki's design philosophy of always targeting the most powerful console available for the development of Dead or Alive games.
 Itagaki accepted the offer as he noted how the specs of Xbox were much higher and more powerful than other systems such as the PlayStation 2 and Dreamcast.
-Itagaki and Team Ninja noted how developing solely for one home console was easier and how the Xbox's development environment was as convenient as the Dreamcast's, and was much more convenient than the PlayStation 2's.
+Itagaki and Team Ninja noted how developing solely for one home console was easier and how the Xbox's development environment was very convenient like the Dreamcast's, and was much more convenient than the PlayStation 2's.